zkxs/stationeers/generic/hardsuit/README.md

 ## Suit Trivia

+### Breathing

+Below an oxygen partial pressure of 24 kPa, moles of oxygen your consume are related linearly to the partial pressure.
+This means that if oxygen is kept at the absolute minimum of 16 kPa vs anything above 24 kPa, you actually consume 1.5 times less oxygen.
+In other words, this IC will make your oxygen tank last ~50% longer than you're used to.

 ### Helmet

 - The light uses 5 W per tick, or 10 W per second from the equipped suit's battery.